khimaros/freecad-build-template/README.md

 check the log output on the console, make sure there are no `recompute` errors.

 inspect the **Modified** and **Previous** features to make sure they look as expected.

+run the build in interactive mode, `export INTERACTIVE=1` before invoking